aditya-saxena-7/Optiver-Realized-Volatility-Prediction/README.md

 #### **2. Importance of the Project:**
 ---
 This project is essential because accurate volatility predictions allow trading firms to set more accurate prices for options, leading to fairer trading and improved market efficiency.
 Improved predictions can help mitigate risks associated with large price fluctuations and enhance the firm's ability to strategize effectively in turbulent markets.

-Certainly!
-Understanding realized volatility is crucial for traders, as it helps them assess the risk and make informed decisions.
-Let's consider two scenarios: one with high realized volatility and one with low realized volatility.
-I'll explain how a trader might react in each case.

 ### High Realized Volatility
 ---